Home Grown Cuisine | Farm-to-Table Dining

 Like his professional peers, Nevarez sees the benefits of buying locally grown food.
 “Locally grown food helps create economic opportunities, provides health benefits, and reduces negative environmental impact,” he says.

-Nestled in Troutville, Pomegranate serves farm-to-table meals in a variety of ways, including fine dining, small plates, catering, and its food truck (cleverly called “The Seed”).
+Nestled in Troutville, Pomegranate serves farm-to-table meals in a variety of ways, including fine dining, small plates, catering, and its food truck (cleverly called “The Seed”), which was custom built by a Food Truck Manufacturer.
 Owner Diana Dixon opened Pomegranate after a thirty-plus career in education as a science teacher and administrator.
 During her time in the classroom, she taught nutrition courses.
 That experience, coupled with her knowledge of processed foods, led her to open Pomegranate over a decade ago.
 “Even though we have so many restaurants available to us, it’s hard to find a place where you can find freshly-prepared, simple ingredients.”